Day Shift (film)

-Day Shift is a 2022 American supernatural action comedy film starring Jamie Foxx as a blue-collar father whose pool-cleaning job is a front for his work as a vampire hunter.
-The film is directed by J. J. Perry in his directorial debut, with a screenplay by Tyler Tice and Shay Hatten, based on a story by Tice.
-The film's cast also includes Dave Franco, Natasha Liu Bordizzo, Meagan Good, Karla Souza, Steve Howey, Scott Adkins, and Snoop Dogg.
+Day Shift is a 2022 American vampire action comedy film directed by J. J. Perry in his directorial debut, written by Tyler Tice and Shay Hatten from a story by Tice, and starring Jamie Foxx as a blue-collar father whose pool-cleaning job is a front for his work as a vampire hunter.
+The film also stars Dave Franco, Snoop Dogg, Natasha Liu Bordizzo, Meagan Good, Karla Souza, Steve Howey, Scott Adkins and Zion Broadnax.

 Netflix released Day Shift on its streaming service on August 12, 2022.
 The film received mixed reviews from critics.

 Plot

-Bud Jablonski is a blue-collar dad who provides for his family apparently working as a pool cleaner.
-His real job is hunting and killing vampires.
+Bud Jablonski is a blue-collar father who provides for his family by hunting and killing vampires under the guise of being a pool cleaner.

-While at work Bud sees a man leaving the house where he's working.
-He silently breaks into the house where he encounters two vampires, an elderly woman and a younger man, who lives there.
-Following a lengthy fight, he kills the vampires and pulls out their fangs with pliers.
-Bud tries to sell the fangs at a pawn shop, but the prices that Troy, the owner, offers are not enough to help him with his money troubles.
-Bud's ex-wife Jocelyn is planning to move to Florida with their daughter, who attends a private school with high fees.
-In order to pay the tuition, cover his debts, and buy his daughter braces, Bud is forced to return to the vampire hunting union.
+Bud sees a man leaving the house containing his target.
+He silently breaks into the house, and encounters two vampires, an elderly woman and a younger man, whom he kills after a lengthy fight.
+Bud pulls out their fangs and tries to cash them in at a pawn shop, but scoffs at the offer of the owner Troy.
+To settle his money problems, he reluctantly considers returning to the vampire hunting union.

 Bud enlists his old army friend, "Big" John Elliot, to help him rejoin the union.
-The union boss, Ralph Seeger, initially refuses, due to Bud's history of multiple code violations.
-He eventually is given a final chance but must work under strict conditions: He must only work the day shift, which does not pay well, and must be supervised by a union rep named Seth.
-Seth is tasked to look for, and report, any violations committed by Bud.
-Meanwhile, a vampire named Audrey finds the vampires that Bud killed.
-While searching for the man who killed the older of the two vampires, Audrey finds, tortures, and interrogates Troy.
-Before she kills him, she reveals that humans used to worship vampires as gods and plans to restore the old order by building homes and using them to establish vampire colonies so she can build an army.
+Due to Bud's history of code violations, union boss Ralph Seeger reluctantly allows him a trial period under two conditions: he works the day shift (which pays worse) and must be supervised by the union rep Seth, who is tasked to report any code violations.

+Meanwhile, the corpses of the two vampires are found by the wealthy vampire Audrey.
+After an investigation, she ascertains that Bud is the one responsible.
+Before killing the witness Troy, Audrey muses that humans used to worship vampires as gods.
+She reveals her plan to restore the old order by establishing vampire colonies and create an army.